Jan Shrem: Clos Pegase Winery

 In the Washington Post in 1988, James Conaway said that "Clos Pegase is our first monument to wine as art."
 It was later described by architecture critic Susan Dinkelspiel Cerny as "an interpretation of Classicism in ochre and burnt sienna, with a spare desert feeling."

-Shrem is well known for delivering a humorous lecture on the 4000 year history of wine as seen through art.
+Shrem was well known for delivering a humorous lecture on the 4000 year history of wine as seen through art.
 He calls his presentation "Bacchus the Rascal: A Bacchanalian History of Wine Seen Through 4000 Years of Art".

-Shrem married Maria Manetti Farrow in 2012.
-He sold Clos Pegase to Leslie Rudd's Vintage Wine Estates in 2013, when he was 83 years old.
+Shrem sold Clos Pegase to Leslie Rudd's Vintage Wine Estates in 2013, when he was 83.

+In July 2024, Vintage Wine Estates filed for Chapter 11 bankruptcy protection, with plans to sell all of its assets, including Clos Pegase.

 Philanthropy

 In recent years, the Shrems have donated $10 million to the University of California, Davis to help build the Manetti Shrem Museum of Art, $3 million to the San Francisco Opera and $1.5 million to KQED in San Francisco.
 The gift to KQED was the largest individual gift that public radio and TV station had ever received.
 In 2019, the Shrems donated $18 million to the University of California, San Francisco to build the Jan Shrem and Maria Manetti Shrem Neurology Clinic, a unique clinic specializing in difficult-to-diagnose neurology cases, located within the Weill Institute for Neurosciences.